zhangfisher/autostore/docs/en/guide/store/sync.md

 ### Partial Sync

-Synchronize parts of the state using `from` and `to` properties instead of complete sync.
+Sync parts of the state using `from` and `to` properties instead of complete synchronization.

 ```ts
 const store1 = new AutoStore({...})